splunk/github-audit-log-monitoring-add-on-for-splunk/README.md

 ## Use cases

-### Activity dashboard example
+### Github App for Splunk

-Along with this modular input we're providing a [Github App for Splunk](https://github.com/splunk/github_app_for_splunk) that makes use of the collected audit log events to give you an overview of the activities across your enterprise.
+Along with this modular input we're providing a [Github App for Splunk](https://splunkbase.splunk.com/app/5596/) that makes use of the collected audit log events to give you an overview of the activities across your enterprise.

 You can install it via the [Manage Apps page](https://docs.splunk.com/Documentation/Splunk/8.2.0/Admin/Deployappsandadd-ons).